roman-milk/roman-milk.github.io/moms-and-daughters-a-family-affair.md

  "Now, Mommy-slut," she ordered.

  I awkwardly went to the door, and peeked through the peephole.
 It was Deborah's good friend Allison.
 I turned back to look at Deborah who ordered, "Now!"
-Report_Story #9